numba/numba/docs/source/developer/caching.rst

 - Look for the usage of ``inttoptr`` in the LLVM IR or ``target_context.add_dynamic_add()`` in the lowering code in Python.
   They indicate potential usage of runtime address.
-Not all usage are problematic and some are necessary.
+Not all usages are problematic and some are necessary.
 Only the conversion of constant integers into pointers will affect caching.
 - Misuse of dynamic address or dynamic symbols will likely result in a